-Throughout human history, people have built on the deeds and achievements of those that came before.
+Throughout human history, people and societies have been evolving, building on the deeds and achievements of those that came before.
 From the travels of Marco Polo to the discoveries of Columbus to the exploration of Jacques Cousteau, the world today would be a vastly different place without the accomplishments of these individuals.
 Read on to learn how the most influential explorers in history changed the world forever!

 Born in 1304 into a family of Islamic legal scholars in Tangier, Morocco, Ibn Battuta was 21 years old when he set off from home.
 While his motivation for leaving was to complete a hajj (pilgrimage) – a journey that ordinarily took 16 months – Ibn Battuta would not return home for another 24 years.
 In that time, he travelled over 117,000 kilometres, exploring most of the Islamic world and beyond: covering North, East and West Africa, Southern Europe, Anatolia, the Middle East, Persia, India and China.
 Given the technology of the day, the sheer mileage he covered is an incredible achievement in itself.

 Ibn Battuta’s adventures were recounted by memory and recorded into a book, known as the Rihla.
 While scholars have called into question some of his claims, Ibn Battuta is regardless perhaps the greatest of all the medieval Islamic scholar-explorers.
 Despite the criticism, his work provides us with an important description of a wide swathe of the 14th-century world.

 A rough contemporary of Ibn Battuta, Marco Polo is the father of the European exploratory tradition.
 As such, he hardly requires any introduction.
 Born in the Republic of Venice in 1254, Polo began his travelling career with his father and uncle – setting out in 1271 for the Silk Road to China.